Adversarial Multiple Access Channels with Individual Injection Rates: A Non-adaptive Algorithm without Collision Detection

 \begin{proof} First let us consider the case of execution in which each stage ends.
 Such executions have infinitely many phases and infinitely many blocks.

 The total net increase of the number of packets in queues during up to $3n$ silent rounds of a block is at most $3n+w$, where the number $3n$ is due to the injection rate and $w$ to the burstiness~$\delta\le w$.
 We argue that the number $6n+w$ of packets is an upper bound on the number of packets queued at all times.
-The argument is by induction on the phase number, where we show that the upper bound $6n+w$, on the number of packets in queues, is an invariant.
+The argument is by induction on the phase number, where we show the invariant that $6n+w$ is an upper bound on the number of packets in all the queues.

-The silent rounds occurring in a makeup stage will be accounted for in the next makeup stage, so we may consider only rounds with successful transmissions in a makeup stage for the sake of accounting purposes.
+The silent rounds occurring in a makeup stage are accounted for in the next makeup stage, so we may consider only rounds with successful transmissions in a makeup stage for the sake of accounting purposes.
 These rounds result in suppressing the number of packets in the red nodes.
 While the number of packets of the red nodes is shrinking over a makeup stage, with possible variations due to burstiness, the number of packets accumulated in the green nodes could be increasing.
 This has the effect of trading (a decrease of the number of) packets in red nodes for some (increase of the corresponding number of) packets in green nodes.
 This means that the increase of the number of packets in queues, due to silent rounds, by $3n+w$ packets, may affect both red and green nodes.

 For a specific block of up to $3n$ silent rounds, this increase of the number of packets is neutralized in a node when its queue becomes empty.
 As the neutralization process is spread over at most two consecutive phases, by Lemma~\ref{lem:two-phases}, the increases contributed by two consecutive blocks may exist simultaneously, which may result in the effect of up to doubling the increase of $3n$ packets, contributed by one block, due to injection rate, while the contribution of $w$ to the bound, due to the burstiness, is a global one-time effect.